kasrakhaksar/kasrakhaksar/README.md

 ### 📦 My Python Package

 I have published a Python package on PyPI.
-A package that allows saving a DataFrame as a table with support for updates, primary keys and etc. constraints.
+A package that allows saving a DataFrame as a table with support for updates, Unique , primarykeys and etc. constraints.
 <p>
   <a href="https://pypi.org/project/mysqlSaver/">
     <img src="https://img.shields.io/badge/-PyPI-3776AB?logo=pypi&logoColor=white&style=for-the-badge" alt="PyPI Package" />